Fall Down (Tantric song): Tantric III era

-The End Begins Era
+The End Begins era

 With all three instrumental band-members no longer in the band, determined to preserve Tantric and keep the band active, Ferreira quickly began searching for new members and a new record deal to usher in the new era of Tantric with a completely new lineup.
 On May 19, 2007 Ferreira secured a new label, signing with the independent record company Silent Majority Group, then quickly scrambled to recruit Erik Leonhardt as the band's new bassist, Joe Pessia as the new lead guitarist to replace Whitener, Kevin Miller as the new drummer and additionally added a new fifth member to the group, electric violinist Marcus Ratzenboeck to shift the band's typical post-grunge sound to a new direction to reflect align with the new lineup and set the goal to release the new album in early 2008.

 Immediately upon putting together the new lineup, in September 2007 the band entered the studio to resume recording for their third album, with Toby Wright returning to produce the album and successfully completed recorded the whole album within thirty days.
-On November 5, 2007 Silent Majority Group announced Tantric would be releasing the lead single from their upcoming third album in February 2008, and revealed the album would be titled The End Begins, not "Tantric III."
+On November 5, 2007 Silent Majority Group announced Tantric would be releasing the lead single from their upcoming third album in February 2008, and revealed the album would be titled The End Begins, not "Tantric III".

 Despite the positive reactions and fan interest in the demos from "Tantric III" released on Myspace earlier in 2007 that included the original version of "Fall Down" with Nappy Roots, Ferreira revealed in an interview Lori Kerr from UnratedMagazine.com that that he decided to scrap the entire "Tantric III" album and shelve it indefinitely, the reason being the high cost of purchasing the songs from Maverick Records and after concluding that the final product no longer reflected the earlier material given the complete overhaul of Tantric's lineup that featured all new band members, a new sound, and new direction.
 Further elaborating he felt a new title was more appropriate and renamed it with the new title "The End Begins" to symbolize both the conclusion of Tantric's original era and the beginning of a new chapter.

 Although scrapping the entire "Tantric III" album for a while new album with different songs, fan interest in the "Tantric III" material continued to grow and "Fall Down" remained a fan favorite and gained a cult-like following that resulted in fans calling and requesting it to be played on radio stations.
 The positive feedback Ferreira seen for the demo inspired him to re-record the song with the new Tantric members in 2008 and include it as a bonus track on The End Begins.
-The new version featured the updated lineup and omitted the original Nappy Roots collaboration.